giglesias/CodeReviewExercise/feedback/Feedback.md

 ![compilation-errors](./images/compilation-errors.png)

 The **LogMessage** method cannot receive two parameters with the same name but different type.
-In order to fix this, we renamed the _message_ bool parameter to _shouldLogMessage_ along with the usages along the method.
+In order to fix this, we renamed the _message_ bool parameter to _shouldLogMessage_ along with the usages throughout the method.
 To keep this convention, we also renamed both the _warning_ and _error_ bool parameters to _shouldLogWarning_ and _shouldLogError_ correspondingly.
 After this update, the method's contract looks as the following one:

 ```
 public static void LogMessage(string message, bool shouldLogMessage, bool shouldLogWarning, bool shouldLogError)